-In addition, people who need food aid can stop by the the Salvation Army Soup Kitchen.
+In addition, people who need free groceries or food can stop by the the Salvation Army Soup Kitchen or food pantry.
 This facility provides three meals a day, which are prepared and served seven days a week in our industrial kitchen.
-Hungry people, unemployed, homeless and others know they will receive a hot, nutritious meal at any time at the East Stoner location.
-(318) 424-3200.
+Call (318) 424-3200.
 The address is 200 E Stoner Ave, Shreveport, LA 71101.
 Read more Caddo Parish Salvation Army assistance programs.

 Bossier Rescue Mission has an office at 2033 Texas Ave., Shreveport, LA 71103.
 This charity/non-profit can offer referrals.
 They help the homeless, transient people and those facing a hardship.
 There is non-cash assistance with paying for food, furniture, household items, and clothing.
 Phone number is 318-227-2868.
 The address is 901 Mc Neil St, Shreveport, LA 71101,

 They operate shelters, provide information on funds to pay the security deposits on a new low income apartment, and transitional housing.
 Another focus from Providence House is case management, and this may be debt reduction and credit services, GED training, and career counseling.
 More on Providence House.

 St. Vincent DePaul – Provides referrals for utility bill assistance, money for rent and free food and meals.
 There is also a low cost thrift store for bargains and other goods.
 Call 318-865-7807